0xPolygonMiden/miden-base/docs/architecture/accounts.md

 Account storage for user-defined data is composed of two components.

-1. A simple Sparse Merkle Tree of depth `8` which is index addressable.
-This provides the user with `256` `Word` slots.
+1. A simple sparse Merkle tree of depth `8` which is index addressable.
+This provides the user with `256` `word` slots.

 2. Users requiring additional storage can use the second component a `MerkleStore`.
 It allows users to store any Merkle structures they need.
-The root of the Merkle structure can be stored as a leaf in a simple Sparse Merkle Tree.
-When `AccountStorage` is serialized it checks if any of the leaves in the simple Sparse Merkle Tree are Merkle roots of other Merkle structures.
+The root of the Merkle structure can be stored as a leaf in a simple sparse Merkle tree.
+When `AccountStorage` is serialized it checks if any of the leaves in the simple sparse Merkle tree are Merkle roots of other Merkle structures.
 If any Merkle roots are found then the Merkle structures will be persisted in the `AccountStorage`'s `MerkleStore`.

 ### Nonce

 A counter which increments whenever the account state changes.

-Nonce values must be strictly monotonically increasing and increment by any value smaller than 2^{32} for every account update.
+Nonce values must be strictly monotonically increasing and increment by any value smaller than `2^{32}` for every account update.

 ### Vault